ahmedzak2/LearningCypress/readme.md

 https://www.npmjs.com/package/cypress-mochawesome-reporter
 ```

-- This is lisnter is require and it write inside of stepupNode  & stepupNode is which change behaviour of cypress
+- This is lisnter is required, and it writes inside stepupNode  & stepupNode is which change behaviour of cypress

 ```
 setupNodeEvents(on, config) {